MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernancePrivilegedAccessGroupAssignmentScheduleInstancePrincipal.md

 References the principal that's in the scope of the membership or ownership assignment request through the group that's governed by PIM.
 Supports $expand.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernancePrivilegedAccessGroupAssignmentScheduleInstancePrincipal](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernancePrivilegedAccessGroupAssignmentScheduleInstancePrincipal?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Get (Default)